TallKite/linnstrument-firmware/README.md

 COLUMN OFFSETS: The column offset can be set for each split independently.
 This allows Wicki-Hayden layout on the left for easy chord playing and normal layout on the right for easy melody playing.
 Access it through the microLinn menu, see below.
+Beware, if the column offset is 2 and the row offset is an even number, you only get a whoe-tone scale.
+In general, the column offset and the row offset should not have any common factors.
+(In NO OVERLAP mode, the row offset isn't affected by increasing the column offset, it remains the width of the split.)

 MULTI-COLORED NOTE LIGHTS: Each of the 12 notes can be any color.
 Transposable.
 Access it through the microLinn menu, see below.